adamtrapp/galcv/README.md

     The central redshift of the survey zW : int or float
     The width of the redshift bin the survey is considering.
 Default is 1.
+absOrApp: 'apparent' or 'absolute'
+    Whether the mag input(s) are in apparent magnitudes or in absolute magnitudes
 CMF_method: 'nu-scaling' or 'PS-scaling'
     The method used for generating the conditional mass function.
 See Trapp & Furlanetto (2020) for details.
 interpWarning: int or float